 Professor John Ruggie, the keynote speaker at the event, expressed his view that binding regulation is a key way to promote the UN's Guiding Principles on Business and Human Rights and the goals of sustainable development.

 “Promoting corporate social responsibility is a matter of respect for human rights and their defenders, and we have a lot to do in the EU in this field,” said State Secretary Johanna Sumuvuori.

-The conference statement was drawn up by Finland based on discussions at the conference.
-Among the topics covered in the statement are public funding, reviewing and developing of legislation and judicial remedies, improving the effect of the trade and sustainable development chapters in free trade agreements, and strengthening cooperation in countries with weak governance.
+The Agenda for Action, drawn up by Finland, presents more than 20 proposals for measures that could be included in an EU Agenda for Action on Business and Human Rights.
+The topics covered in the proposals are related to, for example, public funding, development of legislation and judicial remedies, the effects of the sustainable development chapters in free trade agreements, and strengthening cooperation conducted in developing countries.